GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 ```

 Finally, we can construct the ineteractive map.
-The `add*Tiles()` commands allow us to add a few different basemap options, which we store in groups and specify as `baseGroups` in the `addLayersControl()`, so that we can toggle between basemaps.
-I also added the abundance raster as an option so it can be toggled off to see the basemap more clearly.
-I chose four basemaps here: 1) CartoDB.Positron has a predominantly grayscale palette, making it easy to differentiate pixel colors.
+The `add*Tiles()` commands allow us to add several basemap options, which we store in groups and specify as `baseGroups` in the `addLayersControl()`, so that we can toggle between basemaps.
+We can also add the abundance raster as group so it can be toggled off to see the basemap more clearly.
+I chose four basemaps here: 1) CartoDB.Positron has a predominantly grayscale palette, giving the raster good contrast, making it easy to differentiate pixel colors.
 2) Open Street Map is a commonly-used, crowd-sourced map that stores a lot of information and could be helpful in finding the names of parks or reserves, etc. 3) Google Maps – everyone knows and loves it.
-4) ESRI World Imagery is probably the most useful for us, because we can satellite images of the landscape and look for viable croplands or other features.
-As for the rest of the map, we can add the raster and the legend using the correspodning, aptly-named functions.
-The `addMouseCoordinates()` function form the `leafem` package is extrmeley useful for organizing surveys: hovering over a location on the map will result in the coordinates being printed automatically on the top heading bar of the map.
+4) ESRI World Imagery is probably the most useful for us, because we can see satellite images of the landscape and look for viable croplands or other features.
+As for the rest of the map, we can add the raster and the legend using their correspodning, aptly-named functions.
+The `addMouseCoordinates()` function from the `leafem` package is extrmeley useful for organizing surveys: hovering over a location on the map will result in the coordinates being printed automatically on the top heading bar of the map.

 ```r
 # Map